How to use Avoma’s MCP server to analyze meetings

 If the key is invalid or expired, you'll receive an error response.
 In that case, generate a new API key from Settings → API Access in your Avoma account.

-Issue: Tools are not appearing in Claude
+Issue: Tools are not appearing in ChatGPT or Claude

 Fix: